imgui-rs/imgui-rs/README.markdown

 ## Main library crates

 - imgui: High-level safe API
+- imgui-winit-support: Backend platform implementation that uses the `winit` crate (latest by default, but earlier versions are supported via feature flags)
+- imgui-glow-renderer: Renderer implementation that uses the `imgui` crate
 - imgui-glium-renderer: Renderer implementation that uses the `glium` crate
+- imgui-sys: Low-level unsafe API (automatically generated)

+Additionally, the following are no longer maintained, but might work still:

 - imgui-gfx-renderer: Renderer implementation that uses the `gfx` crate (_not the new gfx-hal crate_)
-- imgui-winit-support: Backend platform implementation that uses the `winit` crate (latest by default, but earlier versions are supported via feature flags)
-- imgui-sys: Low-level unsafe API (automatically generated)

 ## Features